 Woodland Creature

 With some felt and a headband, make adorable animal ears.
-I crafted bunny ears for a neighbor’s son, and he hopped around the garden all afternoon!
+I crafted bunny ears for a neighbor’s son, and he hopped around the garden all afternoon.
+These make for perfect props in creative baby boy monthly photoshoots.

 Garden Gnome